ruochenj/mbImpute/mbImpute R package/man/README.md

 #> S126               148430
 #> S127               210698
 #> S131               450721

-# the taxon phylogenetic distance matrix
+# Display part of the taxon phylogenetic distance matrix, whose rows and columns correspond to the columns in otu_tab
 D[1:6, 1:6]
 #>      [,1] [,2] [,3] [,4] [,5] [,6]
 #> [1,]    0    2    9   10   10    8